duclos-cavalcanti/aes-gcm/README.md

-# CMake C Template Project
+# AES-GCM

-A empty C project template using CMake.
+A modularized aes-gcm implementation.